natehallpc/chatterbox/README.md

 - Ensure that variables to be read from PLCnext are not declared with an appropriate usage scope.
 For example, variables with usage 'local' won't be accessible.
 - Settings are provided via the `config.json` file.
 The provided file is a template listing all possible arguments.
 - Arguments not listed in the template will be ignored.
 - All arguments in the template are required except those specified in the defaults section below.
-If the key file is password protected and `key_file_password` is not provided, you will be promted to enter it on the command line.
+If the key file is password protected and `key_file_password` is not provided, you will be prompted to enter it on the command line.
 - Provided cron scripts are optional.
 I use them when installing this service in remote sites where it is very difficult to access PLCs for troubleshooting.
 Use as you wish, but I like to put `start-chatterbox` in `cron.hourly` and `restart-chatterbox` in `cron.daily`; ensuring the tool is down for no more than an hour and is fully reset daily.

 ### Defaults